 - We continue to support and publicise the WATB Assistance programme which provides counselling services funded by the BMIF.

-Amanda Hardy QC is a barrister at 5 Stone Buildings.
+Amanda Hardy KC is a barrister at 5 Stone Buildings.
 She is the Chair of the Chancery Bar Association and Chair of the Wellbeing Sub Committee.